Home

 Keeping the Light

-From the beginning of May to the middle of October, the keeper of the lighthouse welcomes guests for overnight stays at the fully restored, 1840s-vintage "Keepers House" at Race Point Light.
+From the beginning of May to the middle of October, the keeper of the lighthouse welcomes guests for overnight stays at the fully restored 1840s-vintage "Keepers House" at Race Point Light.

 And the setting is about as remote as you'll find anywhere on the Cape - out amongst the dunes on the far northern tip of Cape Cod.